RadinaAvramova/book_library/README.md

-# Let's Build: With Ruby on Rails - A Book Library App with Stripe Subscription Payments
+# Ruby on Rails - A Book Library App with Stripe Subscription Payments

-Welcome to my **eleventh** Let's Build series featuring Ruby on Rails.
-This installment, once again, focuses on accepting payments using Ruby on Rails as a web application framework.
-We partner Ruby on Rails with Stripe to create a subscription based SaaS model for a book library application.

 ### What's new in this build?